kuanrcl/MySQL_Test_Drive/Lab6/Readme.md

 Do you want to restart the instance after configuring it? [y/n]: y
 ```

-Finally, we can start creating the InnoDB Cluster, select **Clone** when prompted on "Please select recovery method":
+Finally, we can start creating the InnoDB Cluster, select **Clone** when prompted on "Please select recovery method",
+and Press **Enter** when prompted for password for clusterAdmin

 ```
 03-createCluster.sh